sandeepvenkataram/BarcodeCounter/README.md

 # BarcodeCounter
 Scripts to count number of reads from each barcode in barcode sequencing data.
 Initially published with Venkataram and Dunn et al. (2016).

+DEPRECATED - all of the functionality for this package (and more) has been included in version 2 of this software.
+Please find BarcodeCounter2 at https://github.com/sandeepvenkataram/BarcodeCounter2.

 The first script that needs to be used is countBarcodesByMapping.pl.
 Please change lines 18-20, 52-55 and 120 to conform to your specific computing environment.